Yaakoub-Bourekba/TransportBookingSystem/README.md

  ## 📌 Notes

-.Future improvements could include a mobile-friendly version or SMS notifications for trip confirmations.
+- Future improvements could include a mobile-friendly version or SMS notifications for trip confirmations.
-.The system can be expanded to support intercity transport or ride-sharing services.
+- The system can be expanded to support intercity transport or ride-sharing services.

 ---